You won’t find an outfitter more dedicated to the success of your wingshooting experience!

 Buck Barger is the rock of The Sawbriar.
 He handles the day to day, especially hunt day, operations.
 Clients quickly learn that he provides great customer service.
 From bringing you drinks and extra shells in the field, to trading out dogs for the guides and serving your meals, Buck is the man.
 He and his wife Vicky have two sons, Conner and Dalton.

 Jack Rosenbaum is a native of Fentress County.
 He grew up in what is now the Big South Fork National River & Recreation Area.
-Jack lives on The Sawbriar property and tends to all the farm animals and summer time land management needs.
+Jack lives on The Sawbriar property and tends to all the farm animals and summertime land management needs.
 He loves the outdoors and hunting.
-Jack and his wonderful wife Debbie help keep the lodge and guest rooms clean as a whistle!
+Jack is a great storyteller.
+Hang out with him for a while and you will hear a big one!